rsathyendhra/absorb-a-concept/_posts/2026-01-04-kubernetes.md

 ```
 ## Lifecycle of a pod

+Pods lifecycle starts with a "pending" phase, followed by "running" when atleast one of the containers starts and then moves to "succeeded" if everything goes fine or to  a "failed" phase if one of the container terminated with failure.

+In real world, individual pods are generally not deployed, they get deployed using workload resources.
+Let us understand a little bit about workload resources in kubernetes.

 # Workload resources supported in kubernetes
-In practice, individual pods are not deployed, they get deployed as part of deploying workload resources.
+Workload resources can be described as API objects that manage and run applications/services on the cluster by ensuring the correct pods are running to match a specified desired state.

-Kinds of deployments supported by kubernetes
+Type of workloads supported by kubernetes

-1) Pod
-2) Job
-3) StatefulSets
-4) DaemomSet
+1) Deployments - It manages a set of pods to run an application which does not maintain state
+2) StatefulSets - It runs a group of pods to run an application which maintains state.
+For e.g., application requires persistant storage or stable network identity
+3) DaemomSet - It ensures that all nodes have a copy of pod.
+For e.g., a copy of logs collection running on each node

+Other workload types are replicaset,job,cronjob and replicationController.

+# Conclusion

+In this post we have just scratched the surface in trying to understand the concept of kubernetes.
+With grasp of the above, one can embark on the journey of exploring  deeper the wonderful technology of kubernetes.

 # References
 * https://kubernetes.io/docs/tutorials/kubernetes-basics/